 Tramping is the New Zealand term for hiking, trekking, rambling or bush-walking, and was common in print and speech by the 1920s.
 It is seen as a typically New Zealand activity – even though many cultures have much longer traditions of hill walking.

-Enthusiasts walk along, or off, tracks in back-country settings, carrying food and gear in a backpack.
+Enthusiasts walk along, or off, tracks in back-country settings, carrying food and gear in backpacks.
 Unlike mountaineering and hunting, the journey is at the centre of the tramping experience.
 Most trampers stay in huts, while some carry tents.
-A typical trip, or tramp, lasts two to five days, with some lasting over a week.
+A typical trip, or tramp, takes two to five days, with some lasting over a week.
 A tramp not involving an overnight stay is referred to as a ‘day trip’.

 Māori were the country’s first trampers, although they made trips mainly for food-gathering, trade in pounamu (greenstone or New Zealand jade), and warfare.
 They wore woven flax sandals, and carried backpacks of woven flax with wooden frames and wide shoulder straps.

 In outdoor recreation, as in most pursuits, names and terms are important:

 ‘[A] tramper is apt to shudder at being referred to as a “hiker”, for in this country the word “hiker” refers only to the hitchhiker who roams the road and thumbs a ride from passing motorists.’
 1

 The first Europeans to take to the backcountry were explorers, missionaries, surveyors, botanists, geologists and prospectors.
 In many places they followed Māori paths.
 European pioneers who needed to get somewhere would often walk, especially in rough terrain that horses could not traverse.
 It is difficult to say when this was first seen as recreation.
 Romantic notions of sublime nature, popular in England in the 1800s, are common in the journals of these early travellers, and in the 20th century this love of wild landscapes gave rise to many tramping clubs.